-ADA f English, German, Polish, Hungarian, Italian, Finnish
+Ada f English, German, Polish, Hungarian, Italian, Finnish, Ancient Germanic

-and other names beginning with the same sound.
+meaning "noble".
 This name was borne by Augusta Ada King (1815-1852), the Countess of Lovelace (known as Ada Lovelace), a daughter of Lord Byron.
 She was an assistant to Charles Babbage, the inventor of an early mechanical computer.

-ALBERT m English, French, Catalan, German, Polish, Russian, Dutch, Swedish, Norwegian, Danish, Icelandic, Romanian, Hungarian, Ancient Germanic
+Albert m English, French, Catalan, German, Polish, Russian, Dutch, Swedish, Norwegian, Danish, Icelandic, Finnish, Romanian, Hungarian, Ancient Germanic

 From the Germanic name Adalbert

-, which was composed of the elements adal
+, composed of the elements adal

 "noble" and beraht